Vyndicta/Celestial/docs/celestial-accelerator-docs/modules/object-processing-unit.md

-\par The first task, the position update, is straightforward, requiring only 3 multiplication and additions:
+ The first task, the position update, is straightforward, requiring only 3 multiplication and additions:

 $$
 \begin{cases}